viki-org/storm-docker/README.md

 #### Qn: storm-alerts has been running for some time but for some reason it went down.
 I do not see the storm-docker containers when I run `docker ps` .
 What's wrong?

-**Answer:** Most likely your Docker containers were killed using `docker kill` (and perhaps followed by `docker rm`).
+**Answer:** Most likely your Docker containers were killed using `docker stop` or `docker kill` (and perhaps followed by `docker rm`).
 Do a `docker ps -a` and check if the containers are around.
-If the containers are around, then they were most likely killed by `docker kill`.
-Otherwise, they were removed using `docker rm`.
+If the containers are around, then they were most likely killed by `docker stop` or `docker kill`.
+If you do not see the containers from the output of `docker ps -a`, most probably they were removed using `docker rm`.

 In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `make` command to rebuild the Docker images,